-Even though N’COBRA has not accomplished reparations at no time anywhere – even after more than thirty years in operation.
-They put themselves and their associates out in front of everything and everyone as the “experts” of reparations.
+Even though N’COBRA has not accomplished reparations at no time anywhere – even after more than thirty years in operation, they put themselves and their associates out in front of everything and everyone as the “experts” of reparations.
 This subsection opens the door for individual members of NAARC and N’COBRA to establish consultancies, research concerns, and advising “non-profits” to non-productively “assist” in developing reparations policies and programs.
+They also use long-standing organizations like certain chapters of the NAACP as “fronts” to advance their agenda.
 If this commission convenes in the way that the Axis wants it to – expect to see that list of “experts and consultants” to only be slick Caribbeans and grifting Pan Africans.

 Just watching!!! – As we write – consultancies are being created like the newly established “FirstRepair” founded by Robin Rue Simmons.
 For those that don’t know – she is the one along with N’COBRA that did a failed “Local Reparations” effort when she was an alderman in Evanston Illinois (she is now closely associated with NAARC).
 The Evanston program (as of this writing) is literally falling apart.
 Evanstonians are seeing this program for the scam that it is.
 Remember – this program was conceived and structured by “reparations experts.”
 OK?

 “FirstRepair” is supposed to be an organization that is “Advocating For Local Reparations Nationally.”
 Just another way to exploit the reparations issue gravy-train.
 Expect to see more of these in the near future.